BlokasLabs/pisound-docs/docs/general-specifications.md

 # General Pisound Specifications

 Pisound conforms to Raspberry Pi’s Hardware Attached on Top (HAT) specifications and connects to Raspberry Pi via the 40-pin header.
 The shield is slightly bigger in length (56 mm x 100 mm) than Raspberry Pi itself.
 It has two female DIN-5 connectors for MIDI in/out and two 1/4" (6.35 mm) stereo jack connectors for stereo audio in/out.
-There are two pots for gain and volume control, a programmable button and MIDI activity and input clip LEDs.
+There are two pots for gain and volume control, a programmable button and two MIDI activity and input clip LEDs.

 **Parameter**|**Value**
 :-----|:-----